 I decided the end result wouldn’t be original enough for them, so I withheld entering and saved them for you!

-And my Cream Cheese Syrup is a seriously simple yet amazing way to top them.
-It would be wonderful on ANY pancakes, French toast, crepes.
+A seriously simple yet amazing way to top them.
+It would be wonderful on ANY pancakes.
+Waffles.
+French toast.
+Crepes.

 You know, whatever is available.